 With the many concerns that arose from reports that leaking from silicone-filled breast implants may have caused health problems, the FDA limited the use of silicone implants in the early 1990s.
 Since then, numerous scientific studies have failed to produce evidence that silicone implants actually harm women’s health.

 What results can I expect?

 Breast augmentation will make your breasts fuller and enhance their shape.
 Like many women who have had the procedure, you may have a boost in self-confidence.
 Generally, the results of breast enlargement surgery are long-lasting.
-Breast augmentation cannot, however, stop the natural effects of aging that eventually alters the size and shape of virtually every woman’s breasts.
+Augmentation mammoplasty cannot, however, stop the natural effects of aging that eventually alters the size and shape of virtually every woman’s breasts.
 Long-term follow-up with your plastic surgeon is strongly recommended.

 What is involved in recovery?

 Breast enlargement surgery is usually performed as an outpatient procedure.
 If this is the case, be certain to plan for someone to drive you home after surgery and stay with you at least the first night following surgery.

 You will be given medication to take at home.
 Stiffness and soreness in the chest for the first two to five days is normal.
 These side effects, along with some swelling and bruising will subside over two to three weeks.
 Any surgical dressings will be removed within several days and you may be instructed to wear a support bra.

 Physical activity is limited for the first several weeks, with most patients able to return to work and their normal activities within two to three weeks.
 Each year, thousands of women undergo successful breast augmentation surgery.
 Yet, all surgical procedures involve some risk